itislu/42-Webserv/docs/CONTRIBUTING.md

 1. **Assign yourself to the PR.**

-   By assigning yourself to the PR you make it clear that you will do the full review and are responsible for the merge.
+   By assigning yourself to the PR you make it clear that you will be **responsible** for the merge.
+You will do your best to make sure the PR does not introduce new bugs.

+   Other members of the team can still do a review, but the assigned person will click the `Merge` button.

 2. **Go to the "Files changed" tab.**